About H4 (Houston Hash House Harriers)

 Q: If I attend a hash, do I have any obligation to show up regularly or pay dues?

 A: In Houston, your first run is free as a virgin.
 Afterwards we ask that you pay $5 at the start of each trail.
 This is the only money we ask you to pay.
-This money helps cover the cost for the hares providing refreshments, liquid and otherwise, for the hash that week.
+This money helps cover the cost for the hares providing entertainment for the hash that week.
 We have people who show up once a week, and we have people who show up once a year (or less).
 If you had a good time, come back.
 If you decide that hashing is not for you, just stop showing up.

 Q: What exactly is a “Hash Name”?